Getting Started

 This guide takes you from a fresh Untold Engine checkout to a working game

-After your project is created, both workflows lead to the same place: an Xcode
+After your project is created, you'll get an Xcode project with a GameData

-project with a GameData folder that contains the assets your game loads at
+folder that contains the assets your game loads at runtime.

 Clone the Untold Engine